jopemachine/backend.ai-dev-mgr/README.md

 After deleting the cache, the script will clone a fresh copy of the repository on the next run.

 ## Usage examples:

+> [!NOTE]
-TIP: If you want to omit the `-b main` in all the examples below, you can create a text file called `BRANCH` in your executable directory and write main in it, and it will be referenced automatically.
+> If you want to omit the `-b main` in all the examples below, you can create a text file called `BRANCH` in your executable directory and write main in it, and it will be referenced automatically.
 In this case, if you gave the `-b` option, it will still take precedence.

 `bndev.sh check`
 Check if the system is ready for Backend.AI installation